badbatch/repodog/cli/core/README.md

 ##### `additionalTemplatesPath`

 Include additional templates as part of the set of templates used to generate a folder structure.
-You can use the `type` and `subtypes` options to target specific template sets based on the folder structure within your additional templates path.
+You can use the `type` and `customTypePath` options to target specific template sets based on the folder structure within your additional templates path.
 The additional templates path is relative to the current working directory.

 The templating functionality is powered by [`hygen`](https://www.hygen.io/) so all templates must to adhere to its rules.

-The example below uses the additional `command.ejs.t` template file when `repodog new` is called with `pkg --subtypes cli`.
+The example below uses the additional `command.ejs.t` template file when `repodog new` is called with `pkg --customTypePath cli`.

 ```txt
 // filesystem